App version: 0.1.0

 25. Consulting

-There are a wide variety of types of consultants, from IT pros to social media marketing experts.
+There are a wide variety of types of consultants, from IT pros to social media strategists.
 The role of a consultant is to provide advice and strategies people and businesses can use to improve.
 Consultants have few, if any, startup costs, and often get paid well.
-For example, social media consultants can earn anywhere from $75 to $500 an hour.
+Average hourly rates charged by social media consultants are $49 per hour, but experienced consultants can earn anywhere from $75 to $500 an hour.

-Is starting a low-investment business right for you?
+Is starting a low-cost business right for you?
 Consider the benefits and drawbacks.

 Pros